Xardas0327/Learning2DEngine/Documentations/TheCollector.md

 For sounds, there is the irrKlang, which I use it with its non pro licence, which is [here](https://www.ambiera.com/irrklang/license.html).
 _Note: It is removeable from the code, if the USE_IRRKLANG_SOUND_ENGINE macro define as 0 and not 1._
-_But we have to remove manually the irrKlang.lib from the linker._
+_But the irrKlang references have to be removed manually from the VC++ Directories, Linker and Post-Build Event._

 ## Control
 - Start: Press Enter